 In Benin most people in rural areas are not connected to the electricity grid and depend on lanterns which run on dirty and costly kerosene or short-lasting battery powered lanterns for lighting.
 They also spend a significant amount of money on charging their phones at local kiosks (FCFA 550 – or around USD 1 – per week, according to our research).
 Solar lanterns with phone charging capabilities could be an ideal replacement for these energy needs.
 We discovered this from speaking with many rural households in Benin during a previous solar project and finding that demand for such products is high.
-Greenlight Planet’s Sun King products were especially popular, but potential customers did not have the cash available to pay for these products up front and said they would prefer paying in instalments.
+Greenlight Planet’s Sun King products were especially popular, but potential customers did not have the cash available to pay for these products up front and said they would prefer paying in installments.

 Introducing Pay-as-you-go solar products